HunorMarton/svg-tutorial/src/content/svg/basic-shapes.md

   link: polygon
 ---

-SVG has a similar syntax as HTML.
+SVG (Scalable Vector Graphics) has a similar syntax as HTML.
 They are both based on XML.
-Since HTML5 we can simply include the code of an SVG image inside an HTML file like below.
+Since HTML5 we can simply inline the code of an SVG image inside an HTML file like below.

 ```html
 <html>